pegros/PEG_LIST/help/sfpegActionBarCmp.md

 The **showDetails** action type enables to open a read-only popup presenting details about a record.<br/>
 ![ShowDetails Action Popup Example](/media/sfpegActionBarShowDetails.png)

 It is a solution to easily replace the record summary on hover for standard lookup fields in standard list components.

 The action should be configured as follows:
 * `title` and `message` for the popup header
 * `size` (`standard`, `small`, `medium` or `large`) property enables to control the width of the popup
 * `columns` to indicate how many fields should be displayed per row
-* `fields` to list the fields to display (with their _value_, _type_ and _label_)
+* `fields` to list the fields to display (with their `value`, `type` and `label`)
 ```
-[
+{
     "name":"showDetails",
     "action":{
         "type":"showDetails",